 Wish you could contribute to a Roth IRA, but you're above the income limit?
 Consider using a backdoor Roth IRA to make it happen.

 The Roth IRA is a popular individual retirement account (IRA), especially for investors who expect to be subject to higher taxes down the road.
-Simply put, you can make contributions from after-tax money, and then you don’t pay taxes when you withdraw funds from your Roth during retirement—including on investment earnings.
+Simply put, the investor may be able to make contributions from after-tax money into a Roth IRA, and then they don’t pay taxes from qualified distributions when they withdraw funds from their Roth during retirement—including on investment earnings.
 Given the benefit of having tax-free income in retirement, it’s no surprise that many retirement income plans highly suggest having Roth assets.

 But the Roth IRA may not be for everyone.
 For one thing, there are income limits on who can contribute new money.
-If your income prevents you from contributing to a Roth IRA, but you’re interested in accessing tax-free earnings in retirement, there is a possible approach: the “backdoor” Roth IRA contribution.
+If your income prevents you from contributing to a Roth IRA, but you’re interested in accessing potentially tax-free earnings in retirement, there is a possible approach: the “backdoor” Roth IRA contribution.

-But before you decide on a backdoor IRA, it’s important to understand the implications (and also make sure you aren’t eligible to simply make a regular contribution to a Roth IRA).
+But before you decide on a backdoor Roth IRA contribution, it’s important to understand the implications (and also make sure you aren’t eligible to simply make a regular contribution to a Roth IRA).
 Additionally, currently proposed tax laws may take away the ability to do a backdoor Roth IRA contribution.

 First off, double-check in case you’re actually eligible to invest new money into a Roth IRA.
 Don’t assume that your income level is too high this year just because it was too high in a previous year.
 Use your modified adjusted gross income (MAGI) and compare that to the IRS thresholds, not your salary.
 The Internal Revenue Service (IRS) outlines how to determine MAGI.
 The thresholds are adjusted each year, so it’s possible you could make a partial Roth IRA contribution directly—without having to do a backdoor Roth IRA conversion.

-It’s not as simple as just taking money from a traditional IRA and moving it into a Roth account, though.
-Because of the different tax treatments between traditional IRA and Roth accounts, you could find yourself with a hefty surprise tax bill.
+It’s not as simple as just taking money from a traditional IRA and moving it into a Roth IRA account, though.
+Because of the different tax treatments between traditional IRA and Roth IRA accounts, you could find yourself with a hefty surprise tax bill.